Inference-Institute/ai-architecture/docs/2.-AI-Solution-Design/05-AI-Solution-Evaluation-Metrics.md

+---
+title: AI Solution Evaluation Metrics
+description: Explore how to effectively evaluate the performance of your AI solutions using a comprehensive set of metrics, including accuracy, performance, business impact, and user experience.
+author: Inference Institute
+---
 # AI Solution Evaluation Metrics

 In this section, we will explore how to effectively evaluate the performance of your AI solutions using a comprehensive set of metrics.
 Proper evaluation is crucial to ensure that your AI models are not only accurate but also aligned with business goals and user expectations.